Need information about Logistics and Distribution in Central America? Contact us.

-The head of the Commission for the Promotion of Public and Private Alliances (Coalianza), Miguel Gámez, has communicated that plans for Honduras are comprised of several projects which include the establishment of a container terminal and a bulk terminal Puerto Cortés.
+The head of the Commission for the Promotion of Public and Private Alliances (Coalianza), Miguel Gámez, has communicated that plans for Honduras are comprised of several projects which include the establishment of a container terminal and a bulk terminal at Puerto Cortés.

-Other Central American logistics projects that are being undertaken in Honduras include the development of the Logistics Corridor and the CA-5 Road, which is popularly known as the “Dry Canal.”
+Other projects that are being undertaken in Honduras include the development of the Logistics Corridor and the CA-5 Road, which is popularly known as the “Dry Canal.”
 This highway connects Palmerola Airport with the border of El Salvador at the Amatillo customs facility.
 This project is expected to be completed sometime during 2020.

 Future projects currently under consideration by the Honduran government include the construction of an interoceanic railway.

 Please use this form to contact us and we will respond as soon as possible: